AbdifatahZamiir/riseUp/content/index.md

 ---
 templateKey: index-page
-mainTitle: We bring rapid solutions for your business needs
+mainTitle: We support and co-design innovative solutions that tackle youth unemployment through Technology and Entrepreneurship.
-subTitle: We have considered our solutions to support every stage of your growth.
+subTitle: There is no better way to ramp up our economy than to support the social innovators and entrepreneurs to successfully launch, lead and grow sustainable businesses.
 serviceTitle: Our Focus
 contactTitle: Convinced yet?
 Let's make something great together.
 partnerTitle: Some of our trusted partners